openedx/edx-documentation/en_us/shared/exercises_tools/single_select.rst

 partial credit.

 .. image:: ../../../shared/images/partial_credit_multiple_choice.png
- :alt: A multiple choice problem with partial credit for an incorrect answer.
+ :alt: A single select problem with partial credit for an incorrect answer.
  :width: 400

 You can specify what percentage of the points for the problem a learner